alexavdb/vpn/README.md

 Sample output:

 ```
- ✅ You’re already connected to AzireVPN in Netherlands (Amsterdam).
+ ✅ You are already connected to AzireVPN in Netherlands (Amsterdam).
  👋 Disconnecting from AzireVPN in Netherlands (Amsterdam)…
  📡 Connecting to AzireVPN in Germany (Berlin)…
  ✅ Done.